Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 A well-made switch should not harm its signal, but a cheap switcher may cause issues, so be careful with budget models.
 Although, you don’t need to spend too much.
 Also, always try and keep your cable runs as short as possible to avoid creating problems.

 Some switches are bi-directional and can operate as a switch or a splitter, i.e., 2-in/1-out (2×1) or 1-in/2-out (1×2).
-However, most switchers cannot do this and will only have one output.
+Therefore a switcher splitter lets you swap between either use.
+However, most switches cannot do this and will only have one output, so you can only use these to select different input devices.

 Here is a model that does work either way: